LennyLizowzskiy/Shikimori-API-Node/README.md

 ## Usage
 ### Prologue
-1. Every function is promise.
+1. Every function is `promise`.
-2. Every 'parameters' variable should be object.
+2. Every 'parameters' variable should be `Object`.
-3. Some parameters for methods are not defined in official API documentation (such as `broadcast`).
+3. Some parameters for methods are not defined in official API documentation (such as `broadcast`) but I tried to note ones that support them.

 ### Authentication
-To get API working you need to login with credentials of your application.
-Complete first two steps at [shikimori/oauth](https://shikimori.one/oauth).
+If you need methods that require `scopes` then you will need to login with credentials of your application.
+Note that logging in is optional.
+API can work without it.

+First of all, complete first two steps at [shikimori/oauth](https://shikimori.one/oauth).

 **Note that authentication code can be used only once and should be renewed by the user itself.**
 ##### Loggin' in